 As of 2023, WCRP has six new 'Lighthouse Activities' (LHAs, two of which are just spinning up) that aim to make critical near-term progress towards meeting WCRP's Vision, Mission, and four Scientific Objectives, as outlined in the WCRP Strategic Plan 2019-2028.
 The WCRP Lighthouse Activities are designed to be ambitious and transdisciplinary (integrating across WCRP and collaborating with partners) so that they can rapidly advance some of the new science and technologies, and institutional frameworks, that are needed to manage climate risk and meet society's urgent need for robust and actionable climate information more effectively.
 WCRP's six LHAs are Digital Earths, Explaining and Predicting Earth System Change, My Climate Risk, Safe Landing Climates, and two new ones the Global Precipitation Experiment (GPEX) and Research of Climate Intervention.
-The WCRP Academy, which started as a LHA is now part of the more permanent structure of WCRP.
-Though still in the early stages, there are several connections to ocean research.
+The WCRP Academy, which started as an LHA is now part of the more permanent structure of WCRP.

+There are several connections to ocean research.
 For example, one theme of the Safe Landing Climates' Lighthouse Activity is sea level rise, which aims to quantify an "acceptable" rate of sea level rise and its irreversibility from multiple decades to millennia and study the impact of storm surges and cyclones on coastal communities to assess the potential for adaptation.
 Digital Earths will push the co-development of ultra-high-resolution modelling of the Earth-system and its components, including the ocean, as well aspects of data assimilation for a comprehensive and consistent description of the state of the system at any given time.
+They are launching a km-scale working group (with ESMO-WGNE) and a group in initializing/spinning up km-scale coupled models (with ESMO and CLIVAR OMDP).
 These LHAs will partner with Future Earth (Risk KAN, Ocean KAN, Coasts, Surface Ocean - Lower Atmosphere Study (SOLAS)), Global Climate Observing System (GCOS), Global Ocean Observing System (GOOS), and others.